egeyesss/overterm/README.md

 ```

 Tests spawn real shells in real PTYs and replay recorded terminal
-transcripts, so they are slower than mocks and a great deal more honest.
+transcripts, so they are slower than mocks and way more honest.

 ```
 crates/core   PTY sessions, agent state detection, window rules